[CLOSED] Thailand Street Food @ Paya Lebar

 Thai Green Curry Noodle $4.5

-The Thai spices and herbs went perfectly well to create a lip-smacking, aromatic green curry, we love the green curry that have a perfect balancing act adorned with lusciously homemade green curry taste, the quintessential Thai aroma was infused with fiery chili with a sweet smelling concoction but not at all cloying, it gave the taste buds tingling and a big thumb up from all of us.
+The Thai spices and herbs went perfectly well to create a lip-smacking, aromatic green curry, we love a green curry that have a perfect balance, adorned with luscious homemade green curry taste.
+The quintessential Thai aroma was infused with fiery chili with a sweet smelling concoction but not at all cloying.
+It gave the taste buds tingling which we loved.

 Pork Noodle Non-spicy (soup) $4.0